cowzendux/MplusTwoLevel/README.md

 * The analysis weights the observations using the values in the variable "demoweight."
 * The regression coefficients will be recorded in the SPSS dataset "CLASS".
 This dataset will have a label variable, which will have the value of "2009 cohort" for all results from this analysis.
 * The program will wait 10 seconds after starting to run the Mplus program before it tries to read the results back into SPSS.

+##Example of only reading output
+**MplusTwoLevel(inpfile = "C:/users/jamie/workspace/spssmplus/path.inp",
+runModel = False,
+withinModel = [ ["CO", "att_ch", "yrs_tch"] ],
+withinCovExo = True,
+betweenModel = [ ["CO", "att_ch", "yrs_tch", "schoolsize", "Tx"] ]
+betweenCovExo = True,
+cluster = "school" )**
+* This would test a model where Classroom Organinzation (CO) is predicted by within-school (i.e., classroom) and between-school predictors (defined by the cluster variable school).
+* This is the model listed in the simple specification, except that now choose to not run the model but only read its output into SPSS.
+* It is not necessary to actually report the model with the withinModel, betweenModel, etc. statements, but having them allows the program to automatically translate the variables reported in the Mplus output to their corresponding values in the SPSS dataset.
+It is therefore typically better to include the model than exclude it.